JCMais/node-libcurl/README.md

 ## Detailed Installation

-The latest version of this package has prebuilt binaries (thanks to [node-pre-gyp](https://github.com/mapbox/node-pre-gyp/)) available for the latest two (2) versions of Node.js on Active LTS (or Maintenance LTS, see https://github.com/nodejs/Release) and for the following platforms:
+The latest version of this package has prebuilt binaries (thanks to [node-pre-gyp](https://github.com/mapbox/node-pre-gyp/)) available for:
+* node.js: Latest two versions on active LTS (see https://github.com/nodejs/Release)
+* electron v5, v4 and v3
+* nw.js (node-webkit): Latest version
+and on the following platforms:
 * Linux 64 bits
 * Mac OS X 64 bits
 * Windows 32 and 64 bits

 Just installing via `yarn add node-libcurl` or `npm install node-libcurl` should download a prebuilt binary and no compilation will be needed.
+However if you trying to install on `nw.js` or `electron` you will need to pass addition arguments, check their corresponding section on building from source (you just don't need to pass the `build-from-source` arg).

 The prebuilt binary is statically built with the following library versions, features and protocols:
 ```